-2.a) The Section 151 Officer is responsible for ensuring that a rolling 5 year Capital Programme is prepared on an annual basis for consideration by Cabinet and submission to the Council as part of its annual budget-setting process, and that capital and revenue budgets are fully integrated.

-- 2.b) The Programme will be informed by the Council's Capital Strategy and Medium Term Financial Strategy and by such capital and revenue resources as the Section 151 Officer recommends be made available over the Programme period. - 2.c) The Section 151 Officer, in conjunction with Corporate Directors, will prepare and submit to Cabinet the estimates of capital payments planned to be incurred in the ensuing years.
+- 2.a) The Section 151 Officer is responsible for ensuring that a rolling 5 year Capital Programme is prepared on an annual basis for consideration by Cabinet and submission to the Council as part of its annual budget-setting process, and that capital and revenue budgets are fully integrated. - 2.b) The Programme will be informed by the Council's Capital Strategy and Medium Term Financial Strategy and by such capital and revenue resources as the Section 151 Officer recommends be made available over the Programme period. - 2.c) The Section 151 Officer, in conjunction with Strategic Directors, will prepare and submit to Cabinet the estimates of capital payments planned to be incurred in the ensuing years.
 Capital estimates will be integrated with and cross-referenced to revenue budget estimates. - 2.d) The Capital Programme submitted to Cabinet for consideration will include the total sum set aside for capital projects in the year under consideration and for future relevant years, together with details of individual projects being submitted for approval.
 The Capital Programme submitted to Cabinet will also include details of and provision for capital schemes already approved and in progress from previous years.
 Projects will be considered for inclusion within the Capital Programme in accordance with the arrangements set out in the Capital Strategy. - 2.e) So far as is possible, all new schemes for the coming year will be identified in the budget report.
 Any subsequent new schemes will be approved by Cabinet within the total made available for capital schemes.
-Cabinet may ringfence sums of capital, or agree schemes in principle, with release of detailed sums delegated to the Portfolio Holder (Finance &Resources) if it considers it appropriate. - 2.f) All new capital schemes will be evaluated by the Capital Strategy Steering Group, and will include risk assessments in their planning and execution.
+Cabinet may ringfence sums of capital, or agree schemes in principle, with release of detailed sums delegated to the Portfolio Holder for Corporate Services if it considers it appropriate.